cobalthq/cobalt-product-public-docs/content/en/Getting started/details.md

 ![Workflow for creating a pentest](/gsg/CreatePentestFlowStage5.png "Workflow for creating a pentest")
 <br>

-In the third stage of the pentest wizard, you can specify pentest details.
+Now that you've defined the key [requirements](/getting-started/pentest-objectives/) for your pentest, add more details.
 Our pentests have common requirements for all assets, as well as requirements for specific assets.

 Pentest requirements for Web and API assets are identical.
 However,